Cash Relief for Ebola-Affected Families in DRC

 Cash aid allows survivors to meet their own needs rather than having others guess what they might need, which is why people impacted by a crisis say they prefer cash relief over donated goods.

 Our goal will help reach hundreds of families.
-With more, we can reach thousands.
+With more, we could reach thousands.

 Press